-The Czech Republic is situated in the Central Europe.
-It is a neighbour to Poland in the norht, to Austria in the south, Germany in the northwest and in the west and to Slovakia in the east.
+The Czech Republic is situated in Central Europe.
+It is a neighbor to Poland in the north, to Austria in the south, Germany in the northwest and in the west and to Slovakia in the east.

-The climate differs markedly among the various region of the Czech Republic, depending on the height above sea level.
-Generally speaking, the higher you are, the more frequently you can experience the drop of average temperatures and the occurrence of rainfall is more likely.
+The climate differs markedly among the variable region of the Czech Republic, depending on the height above sea level.
+Generally speaking, the higher you are, the more frequently you can experience the drop in average temperatures and the occurrence of rainfall is more likely.